realsumantaroy/CS6910-Assignment-2/README.md

 # CS6910-Assignment-2

-Welcome to the CS6910 Assignment 2 repository!
+Welcome to my CS6910 Assignment 2 repository!
 This assignment focuses on deep learning techniques for image classification and hyperparameter optimization using PyTorch and WandB.
 Below is an overview of the folder structure and contents of this repository.

 ## Folder Structure